terascope/teraslice/docs/packages/data-mate/overview.md

 ### reject

-`reject(input, args) - Will return true if an object DOES NOT match the xLucene expression`
+`reject(input, context, args) - Will return true if an object DOES NOT match the xLucene expression`

 `args - {
     query: xLuceneQuery,